 Top 3 ways to get the most value out of your lawyer

 At Labour Rights Law, we pride ourselves on being approachable and helping clients from all walks of life.
-These are two of the reasons why we offer free, half-hour consultations to talk to clients and help them with their employment, labour, and human rights issues.
+These are two of the reasons why we help clients with their employment, labour, and human rights issues.

 But how can clients get the most out of their first consultation?
 And, afterwards, how can they help make sure they get the best value for their legal fees?